bszeti/container-network-delay/README.md

 The Linux VM [machine](https://github.com/containers/podman-machine-os/tree/main) used by Podman Desktop is based on _Fedora CoreOS_.
 See available [images](https://quay.io/repository/podman/machine-os?tab=tags) and [repo](https://github.com/containers/podman-machine-os/tree/main) for details.
 Currently image `v5.3` is used by default, but you can enforce a specific version as `podman machine init --image docker://quay.io/podman/machine-os:5.5`.

 To enable the `sch_netem` kernel module, get a shell inside the VM with `podman machine ssh`.
+* The `sudo modprobe sch_netem` command will probably drop an error indicating that the module is missing.
+* Install it via `sudo rpm-ostree install kernel-modules-extra`.
+* Remove the default config blocking auto-load for this kernel module (this is a dangerous module if you think about it): `sudo rm /etc/modprobe.d/sch_netem-blacklist.conf`
+* Enable loading kernel module on startup: `sudo sh -c 'echo sch_netem >/etc/modules-load.d/sch_netem.conf'`

-The `sudo modprobe sch_netem` command will probably drop an error indicating that the module is missing.
-Install it via `sudo rpm-ostree install kernel-modules-extra`, exit and restart the VM with `podman machine stop; podman machine start`.
-The `sch_netem` kernel module should be available now.
+Exit and restart the VM with `podman machine stop; podman machine start`.
+The `sch_netem` kernel module should be running now, check `lsmod | grep sch_netem`.

 ### Docker Desktop